eth-brownie/brownie/docs/nonlocal-networks.rst

     $ brownie --network ropsten

 Using brownie.network
 ---------------------

-The ``brownie.network`` module conains methods that allow you to connect or disconnect from any network defined within the configuration file.
+The :func:`brownie.network <main.connect>` module conains methods that allow you to connect or disconnect from any network defined within the configuration file.

 To connect to a network: